 Prior to relocating back to the Manitoulin, when I resided closer to the local Real Estate Board Office, I also volunteered on various board committees.
 One very unique experience was being one of the organizers for a Technology & Trades Show for Ontario REALTORS® held at Blue Mountain.

 Although not intended to be a fund raiser, the event was successful enough that we were able to provide a significant donation to the board’s charitable organization.

 Upon our return to the Island my wife and I have volunteered at various local events held by our municipality and the local branch of the Royal Canadian Legion.

 For 3 years ending in 2013 I was the Track & Field Chair for the Western Manitoulin Legion Branch 514.
 We provided an opportunity for Manitoulin athletes 17 years to participate in the district meet with hopes that they can qualify for the provincials and the nationals.
 In 2010 I was the recipient of the Legionnaire of the Year Award for various volunteer efforts.

 For 7 years, ending in December 2018, I was a citizen representative on the Town of Gore Bay’s General Government Committee.
 We submited to council recommendations in operational functions such as Finance, Human Resources, Economic Development, etc.

 In 2008 I became a member of the Gore Bay Masonic Lodge #472.
 For the 2016/2017 masonic year I was the Master of the Lodge.

 The Frosty Cup

-This past December (2018) we held our 5th Annual Frosty Cup Benefit Hockey tournament.
-The benefactors are local individuals in need of financial assistance.
+The first Frosty Cup Benefit Hockey Tournament was held in 2014.
+The benefactors are local individuals and/or families in need of financial assistance.
 Recreational hockey players from Gore Bay, including myself, organize this popular tournament.